codemeta/codemeta/developer-guide.md

 Subproperties: None
 Associated CodeMeta Concept: *DateModified*

-### dependencies
+### depends
 Context IRI: schema:requirements
 Type: Not assigned
 Subproperties: *identifier*, *name*, *packageSystem*, *version*, *operatingSystem*
 Associated CodeMeta Concept: *Dependency*

-The *dependencies* property is used to describe software packages required by the main package in order to run.
-The properties *identifier*, *name*, *packageSystem*, *version* and *operatingSystem* can be specified for *dependencies*, for example, the following instance file fragment describes two required software packages:
+The *depends* property is used to describe software packages required by the main package in order to run.
+The properties *identifier*, *name*, *packageSystem*, *version* and *operatingSystem* can be specified for *depends*, for example, the following CodeMeta document fragment describes two required software packages:

 ```
    ...
-   "dependencies": [{
+   "depends": [{
        "identifier": "http://doi.org/10.xxxx/A324566",
        "name": "export_fig",
        "version": "1.99",